vladpaunescu/CarND-Behavioral-Cloning-P3/writeup_report.md

 [image9]: ./assets/shift_augmentation.png "Shift augmentation"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
 * model_nvidia_generator_shift_t1.h5 the final NVIDIA model trained on track 1
 * model_nvidia_generator_shift_t2.h5 the final NVIDIA model trained on track 2 - it doesn't succesfully drive the car across the full extent of the track
 * track1.mp4 video recorded on the first track

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing